25 July 2019

-What is the most crucial part of every PHP-based project that comes way before the actual development or even the planning stage?
+What is the most crucial part of every PHP-based project that comes way before the actual PHP web development or even the planning stage?
 Of course, it’s finding the right PHP developers.
-And with a big demand for PHP developers and a very diverse pool of candidates, finding the people you’re looking for is not easy.
-In this guide, we’re going to help you find out what kind of PHP developers you should be looking for – and how to find them.
+And with a big demand for PHP developers and a very diverse pool of candidates, looking for PHP developer is not easy.
+In this guide, we’re going to help you find out what kind of PHP developer develoshould be looking for – and how to find this very PHP developer.

-Are you in need of skilled PHP developers?
-At The Software House, we’ve been recruiting software engineers for the last 7 years – growing to over 130 people – and, as it happens, the PHP department is the apple of our eye.
+Are you in need of hiring PHP developers?
+At The Software House, we’ve been recruiting high quality software engineers for the last 7 years – growing to over 130 people – and, as it happens, the PHP department is the apple of our eye.
 So, you can say that we know the subject pretty well.

-And in this article, we’re going to tell you exactly how we’re working on growing our PHP team, so that you can do it for yourself.
+And in this article, we’re going to tell you exactly how we’re working on growing our PHP developer team, so that you can hire a PHP developer properly yourself.

-Let’s start by taking a closer look at the PHP job market.
+Let’s start by taking a closer look at the PHP developer job market.

-Being in the TOP 10 of the Tiobe Index (at the time of publishing the article) and powering some of the most popular web CMSes (WordPress, Drupar, Joomla) as well as frameworks (Symfony, Laravel), it’s hardly a surprise that PHP is one of the most in-demand programming languages in the world.
+Being in the TOP 10 of the Tiobe Index (at the time of publishing the article) of programming languages and powering some of the most popular web CMSes (WordPress, Drupar, Joomla) as well as frameworks (Symfony, Laravel), it’s hardly a surprise that PHP is one of the most in-demand programming languages in the world.
+The PHP programming language and scripting language has been a dominant force in the web development when it comes to server side programming.

-This demand is served by roughly 5,5 million PHP developers worldwide.
+The demand for the PHP programming language is served by roughly 5,5 million PHP developers worldwide.
 It might seem like a lot, but the group is extremely diverse.
 It includes some senior PHP developers who work on complex web applications as well as many amateurs, for whom PHP and the technologies it supports serve as an easy gateway to web development.

 Barriers to entry are low, but at the same time becoming a seasoned expert takes years and a lot of effort.

 To put it in other words: if you want to find the real pros, or even promising juniors, you’re going to have to be selective.
-So let’s think about what type of PHP programmer you should be looking for.
+It’s here where PHP developer hiring gets tough.
+So let’s think about what type of PHP developer you should be looking for.

-What kind of PHP programmer should I hire?
+What kind of PHP developer should I hire?

-In order to properly assess a PHP developer, you should consider both their hard skills (i.e. programming-related ones) and soft skills – personal attributes that make them a good fit for your team.
+In order to hire PHP developer properly, you should consider both their hard skills (i.e. programming-related ones) and soft skills – personal attributes that make them a good fit for your team.

-As for hard skills, The Software House has a list of requirements we expect our devs to have depending on their experience – there are separate lists for juniors, mid-level developers and senior PHP programmers.
+As for hard skills in PHP, The Software House has a list of PHP programming requirements we expect our devs to have depending on their experience – there are separate lists for juniors, mid-level software developer and senior PHP programmers with years of experience.
+This doesn’t mean that a bachelor s degree in computer science is required.
+It’s a welcome addition, but we value practical experience over computer science education.

-For example, these are the typical requirements for a mid-level PHP programmer specializing in Symfony:
+For example, these are the typical requirements for a mid-level PHP developer specializing in Symfony:

-- Proficiency in PHP 7 (including practical knowledge of concepts such as OOP, MVC and dependency injection)
+- Proficiency in web development with PHP 7 (including practical knowledge of concepts such as OOP, MVC and dependency injection).

 It’s not difficult to create a list like this.
-But how to accurately assess if your candidate has what it takes during the short time you have as a recruiter?
+Of course, you need take into consideration the specific circumstances of your organization, Perhaps, your PHP developer should have experience in developing PHP-based mobile apps?
+But how to accurately assess if your PHP web developer candidate has what it takes during the short time you have as a recruiter?
 The good news is that you won’t have to make a choice like this:

 This is what Szymon Szymański, TSH’s Head of PHP Development, advises:

 “If we want the candidate to show their theoretical knowledge an interview may prove sufficient.
-But it’s a whole other story if we want to find out what they’re really capable of.
+But it’s a whole other story if we want to find out what they’re really capable of – their problem solving skills.
 One can be a very convincing speaker and charm the recruiters with their self-confidence.
 A good solution to prevent it is pair programming, which can be carried out with a technical recruiter (e.g. a team leader).
 It allows you to thoroughly check candidate’s skills such as the ability to use IDE fluently, their thought process, the ability to concentrate, vocabulary, the understanding of programming patterns.
 It makes it possible to accurately understand a candidate in a short time.”

 “Personally, I use every little hint I can to assess a candidate during an interview.
 Their attitude towards projects, processes, products, client’s needs, other teammates and the problem they are supposed to solve say a whole lot about them.
-A selfish and self-absorbed person tends to think about their job entirely in terms of tasks and hardly ever tries to view things from a perspective different than their own.”
+A selfish and self-absorbed person tends to think about their job entirely in terms of tasks and hardly ever tries to view things from a perspective different than their own.
+Communication skills are extremely important.”

-What else can you do to spot the real deal?
+What else can you do to spot the real PHP developer deal?

 “From our experience, we tend to see that a good junior is often very curious, constantly trying to learn more and more.
 It’s a valuable trait for the entire team, because a junior like this will challenge older seniors to think more about some choices.
 On the other hand, more experienced programmers worth their salt have a tendency to openly question things which they think can use some improvements.”